- Describing Hiking Photography

 Hiking Photography Backpack or Camera Bag?

-You are likely to be carrying more than one lens, maybe more than one camera, plus the other hiking photography gear you want along with you, so a bag or backpack of some type will be needed.
+You are likely to be carrying more than one lens, maybe more than one camera, plus the other hiking photography gear you want along with you, so a backpack or bag of some type will be needed.

 I have two recommendations.
 One is a hiking photography backpack.
 The other is a sling-style camera bag.
 Both are roomy, offer protection for your gear, and are comfortable and easy to use.